Lee Trundle: Swansea City

 In the summer of 2003, Trundle received a free transfer and moved south to link up with Flynn who had now become manager of Swansea City.
-He instantly became a North Bank favourite with his goalscoring exploits and extraordinary tricks, scoring on his debut at the Vetch against Bury, and netting his first hat-trick for the club in the following match at Cheltenham, becoming the last of the three Swansea players who scored hat-tricks in three consecutive league matches, the only time this has happened for the club.
+Brian Horton had attempted to sign him for Port Vale, though was unable to after the club were placed under a transfer embargo.
+He instantly became a North Bank favourite with his goalscoring exploits and extraordinary tricks, scoring on his debut at the Vetch against Bury, and netting his first hat-trick for the club in the following match at Cheltenham, becoming the last of the three Swansea players who scored hat-tricks in three consecutive league matches (after James Thomas and Brad Maylett), the only time this has happened for the club.
 Trundle scored 78 goals in 146 appearances for Swansea, making it by far the most prolific period of his career.

-In his time at Swansea, Trundle became a minor celebrity in the match, with his extrovert displays of skill (or "showboating") bringing him to national attention via the Soccer AM television show on Sky Sports.
+In his time at Swansea, Trundle became a minor celebrity in the game, with his extrovert displays of skill (or "showboating") bringing him to national attention via the Soccer AM television show on Sky Sports.
 Tim Lovejoy revealed in his autobiography that Trundle himself regularly contacted the show with footage of himself in action.

 In October 2005, he was the subject of a £750,000 transfer bid by Sheffield Wednesday which Swansea rejected.
 Days later, he signed an image rights contract with his club which offered a portion of revenues from merchandise featuring his image.
 He was believed to be the first player outside the Premier League to do so.